Blintzes

 Sweet breakfast crepes are stuffed with a creamy cheese filling, topped with berry sauce, and surprisingly easy to make.

-Blintzes is the Yiddish word for filled breakfast crepes, originally hailing from Central and Eastern Europe, places like Russia, Poland, Hungary.
+Blintz is the Yiddish word for filled breakfast crepes, originally hailing from Central and Eastern Europe, places like Russia, Poland, and Hungary.
 This classic Ashkenazi Jewish dish is a beautiful way to start the day, and it’s worth noting that the places it hails from have very cold winters….talk about walking into the world with some fortification (sometimes blintz might be spelled blintze, with an e).

 Cheese Blintzes